 - You must have already filled out an application for absentee ballot/vote by mail.

-- Return your ballot to your Local Election Office and have it postmarked by September 1 for the State Primary and postmarked by November 3 for the General Election.
+- Return your ballot to your Local Election Office and have it postmarked by November 3 for the General Election.
 This ballot must reach your Local Election Office by November 6 to be counted in the General Election.

 Don't forget to follow @UMassDVotes on Instagram for more updates.

 Vote411 is a resource where you can register to vote, check your registration status, and find out what is on your ballot.
 They also provide a nonpartisan Presidential Voter Guide for the 2020 candidates.

 Vote.org provides resources to check your registration status, register to vote, vote by mail, get reminders about upcoming elections, and pledge to register if you’re under 18.
 They also provide information about voter registration rules, deadlines, ID laws, and more.